Ira: Efficient Transaction Replay for Distributed Systems: Model and Preliminaries

 \parhead{Hint Contents} At minimum, a hint contains the \emph{access set} $A$: the set of unique keys accessed during batch execution.
-Richer hints may include additional metadata: \begin{itemize} \item \textbf{Source annotations:} Where to read each key (e.g., main state table vs.\ historical change sets), enabling the backup to route reads to the fastest storage path. \item \textbf{Access ordering:} The sequence in which keys are accessed, enabling Belady-optimal cache management when the access set exceeds cache capacity. \item \textbf{Read values:} The actual values read by the primary, trading bandwidth for backup computation when network capacity exceeds storage throughput. \end{itemize}
+Richer hints may include additional metadata: \begin{itemize}[nosep] \item \textbf{Source annotations:} Where to read each key (e.g., the \emph{main state table} that holds each key's current value vs.\ \emph{historical change sets} that record prior values), enabling the backup to route reads to the fastest storage path. \item \textbf{Access ordering:} The sequence in which keys are accessed, enabling optimal cache eviction when the access set exceeds cache capacity. \item \textbf{Read values:} The actual values read by the primary, trading bandwidth for backup computation when network capacity exceeds storage throughput. \end{itemize}

-The choice of hint granularity depends on the system's I/O characteristics, network bandwidth, and memory constraints. \Cref{sec:ira-l} presents \sysname{}-L, a concrete instantiation that uses per-block access sets with source annotations for Ethereum block replay. \Cref{sec:appendix:general-ira} discusses how to adapt \sysname{} to other primary-backup systems including Raft-based databases, streaming replication, and distributed key-value stores.
+The choice of hint granularity depends on the system's I/O characteristics, network bandwidth, and memory constraints. \Cref{sec:ira-l} presents \sysname{}-L, a concrete instantiation that uses per-block access sets with source annotations for Ethereum block replay. \iffullversion \Cref{sec:appendix:general-ira} discusses how to adapt \sysname{} to other primary-backup systems including Raft-based databases, streaming replication, and distributed key-value stores. \else We defer the discussion of how to adapt \sysname{} to other primary-backup systems (Raft-based databases, streaming replication, distributed key-value stores) to the full version~\cite{bhatIraEfficientTransaction2026}. \fi

-\parhead{Fault Tolerance} This architecture is agnostic to the underlying consensus or replication protocol.
-We rely on the underlying protocol, whether Paxos~\cite{lamportPaxosMadeSimple2001}, Raft~\cite{ongaroSearchUnderstandableConsensus2014}, or Byzantine fault-tolerant protocols like PBFT~\cite{castroPracticalByzantineFault1999}, for correctness guarantees. \sysname{} is purely an optimization layer: hints do not affect the semantics of transaction execution or the safety properties of the replication protocol.
-A backup that receives incorrect or malicious hints may experience degraded performance (additional cache misses) but will never compute incorrect state.
+\parhead{Threat Model and Security Goals} \sysname{} is a performance optimization assuming that the underlying replication protocol provides consensus ensuring safety and liveness.
+Our system \sysname{} inherits these guarantees.
+Our hints are \emph{advisory} and affect only replay latency.

+\italhead{Trust} We assume (i)~the replication protocol is secure, i.e., ensures safety and liveness, and (ii)~backups verify execution outputs against the primary's commitment, e.g., the Ethereum state root~(\Cref{sec:correctness}).
+The primary may be Byzantine.

+\italhead{Adversary} The adversary controls the primary and any nodes the underlying protocol tolerates such as the clients, and schedules hint and block delivery within the protocol's network assumptions.
+Against \sysname{} specifically, it may (a)~omit hints, (b)~send a hint that fails an integrity check, (c)~send a valid hint that omits required keys, or (d)~send a hint with spurious keys.
+Our security goal is that none of these cause a backup to accept an incorrect result or to diverge from the state it would compute without hints; a malicious hint may affect only replay latency. \Cref{sec:correctness} and~\Cref{sec:discussion} establish how \sysname{}-L detects and absorbs each case.